aws-samples/aws-iam-access-analyzer-kms-blog/README.md

     --notification-endpoint <YOUR_EMAIL_ADDRESS>
 ```

-3. Create Lambda execution role and Lambda function
+#### Create Lambda execution role
+To create our Lambda function, we need first to create an [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) that the function will assume:

 ```bash
 aws iam create-role \
     --role-name access-analyzer-kms-function-role \
     --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'
 ```

+This call returns the execution role ARN which you will need in the step “Create Lambda function”.

-Attach the AWS managed policy to the Lambda execution role:
+Attach the AWS managed policy `AWSLambdaBasicExecutionRole` to the Lambda execution role:

 ```bash
 aws iam attach-role-policy \
     --role-name access-analyzer-kms-function-role \
     --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
 ```

+Along with basic Lambda execution permissions for creating CloudWatch log stream and putting log events into the log stream, we need to add specific permissions to allow our function to perform the following actions:
+-	Create Access Analyzer (together with permission to create a [service-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role))
+-	Work with Access Analyzer API
+-	List and describe AWS KMS keys
+-	Publish to Amazon SNS topic

-Attach the custom policy for specific permissions.
+Attach the custom permission policy with these permissions to the function execution role.
 Replace `SNS_TOPIC_ARN` and `ACCOUNT_ID` placeholder in the file [lambda-function-access-analyzer-KMS-permissions.json](policies/lambda-function-access-analyzer-KMS-permissions.json):
 ```bash
 aws iam put-role-policy \
     --role-name access-analyzer-kms-function-role \